 - Nature conservation

 However, issues such as loss of view, or negative effect on the value of properties are not material considerations.

-The town council welcomes and encourages residents and developers talking to them prior to submitting a planning application.
+The Town Council welcomes and encourages residents and developers to talk to them prior to submitting a planning application.
 If you have any questions about planning, please come and talk to us.
 If we can help we will, if not we can point you in the right direction.